-Hostile/compliant environment policies have had a profoundly negative impact on the lives of people who have a right to live in the UK.
-Policies created during the 'hostile environment' period have led to people being discriminated against and wrongly deported or detained.
-They have also created difficulties for migrants in accessing public services, which have contributed to asylum seekers and refugees experiencing destitution and ill-health.
+Hostile/compliant environment policies have had a profoundly negative impact on the lives of people who have a right to live in the UK.20 Policies created during the 'hostile environment' period have led to people being discriminated against and wrongly deported or detained.^{19,20} They have also created difficulties for migrants in accessing public services, which have contributed to asylum seekers and refugees experiencing destitution and ill-health.42 system.

-The most recent UK government immigration legislation has reinforced a complex and hostile immigration system.
 Under the Illegal Migration Act 2023 anyone who arrives in the UK in what the government regards as an 'unofficial way' will be either returned to their country of origin, or a third country such as Rwanda.
 At the time of writing this report (January 2024), the UK government is trying to push through its plans to send asylum seekers to Rwanda.
-Current immigration policies which reinforce a complex and hostile immigration system can contribute to feelings of isolation and loneliness among asylum seekers and refugees.
-In research by the Refugee Council, frontline workers reported that fears of being sent to Rwanda are taking a severe toll on the mental health of asylum seekers, with suicidal thoughts being reported.44 to our mental health is called mental health inequality.
+Current immigration policies which reinforce a complex and hostile immigration system can contribute to feelings of isolation and loneliness among asylum seekers and refugees.43 In research by the Refugee Council, frontline workers reported that fears of being sent to Rwanda are taking a severe toll on the mental health of asylum seekers, with suicidal thoughts being reported.44